AlexBlackson/BudgetingApplication/README.md

 ## Installation

+1. Ensure that Python, Flask, and Flask-RESTful are installed on your machine.

-1. Open Command Prompt in Administrator mode and create a virtual environment for Python
+2. Open Command Prompt in Administrator mode and create a virtual environment for Python

-2. Install Flask and Flask-Restful to your environment with the following commands:
+3. Install Flask and Flask-Restful to your environment with the following commands:

   [1] pip install Flask

   [2] pip install flask-restful

-3. Add the "FLASK_APP" variable to your path using the command:
+4. Add the "FLASK_APP" variable to your path using the command:

 	set FLASK_APP=budget.py